AhmedNasserabdelkareem/N-Queens/README.md

 **Algorithms**

 * Hill Climbing
  Start : Looping on all cells and compute cost in each one then select the best solution.
  Restart: change the initial state in case of algorithm stucks in local optima .

 * K-Beam
-- GenerateBoards: generate k random boards.
+ GenerateBoards: generate k random boards.
-- selectTheBest: get the best K solutions.
+ selectTheBest: get the best K solutions.
-- Addsolutions: add the best solutions of each successor.
+ Addsolutions: add the best solutions of each successor.

 * Genetic Algorithm
-- InitializeEnvironment: get P random solutions where P is the population size.
+ InitializeEnvironment: get P random solutions where P is the population size.
-- checkGoal: check if the solution with cost equals zero exists in the environment.
+ checkGoal: check if the solution with cost equals zero exists in the environment.
-- Crossover: make the crossover operation between two chromosomes
+ Crossover: make the crossover operation between two chromosomes.
-- Mutation : using many approaches for mutation and select one of them randomly.
+ Mutation : using many approaches for mutation and select one of them randomly.
-- updateEnvironment: set the environment to the new chromosomes.
+ updateEnvironment: set the environment to the new chromosomes.

 * CSP
-- initialDomains: create the valid domain for each variable.
+ initialDomains: create the valid domain for each variable.
-- updateDomains: after assignment of any variable we need to update the domains of neighbours.
+ updateDomains: after assignment of any variable we need to update the domains of neighbours.
-- isDanger: if our path may lead to wrong answer.
+ isDanger: if our path may lead to wrong answer.
-- updateVisits:  to track the visited nodes after each assignment.
+ updateVisits:  to track the visited nodes after each assignment.
-- Allvisited: check if all successors of this node is visited or not.
+ Allvisited: check if all successors of this node is visited or not.
-- Choice: choose the assignment that may not lead to the wrong answer.
+ Choice: choose the assignment that may not lead to the wrong answer.